(36 credits of coursework plus a 12 credit, year-long field experience)

 Designed for educators who hold a master’s degree, or are currently enrolled in a master’s program.
 Candidates earn the Washington State residency administrator certificate (principal).

 All applicants must complete the Graduate School online application.
 This secure process includes credit card payment of a $50 application fee and instructions for providing the following materials:

 - Official Transcripts: Two from the institution that awarded your master’s degree.
 If you previously attended WWU, it is not necessary to provide WWU transcripts or other transcripts previously submitted to WWU.

 - Letter of intent stating a) why you want to become a school administrator, b) how your understanding of diversity relates to improving learning for all students, and c) your goals and objectives as an education leader.

 - Résumé outlining your education and professional history.

 - One copy of valid Washington State certificate (teacher or educational staff associate).
-If submitting an ESA certificate, you must include a letter from your supervisor describing your assignment and three years of service that supports successful school-based instructional experience with students.
+If submitting an ESA certificate, you must include a letter from your supervisor describing your assignment and service that supports successful school-based instructional experience with students.